voxel51/fiftyone/docs/source/user_guide/annotation.rst

 -   **label_type**: if omitted, the |Label| type of the field will be used to infer the appropriate value for this parameter
--   **classes**: if omitted for a non-semantic segmentation field, the class lists from the :meth:`classes <fiftyone.core.dataset.Dataset.classes>` or :meth:`default_classes <fiftyone.core.dataset.Dataset.default_classes>` properties of your dataset will be used, if available.
-Otherwise, the observed labels on your dataset will be used to construct a classes list
+-   **classes**: if omitted for a non-semantic segmentation field, the observed labels on your dataset will be used to construct a classes list
--   **mask_targets**: if omitted for a semantic segmentation field, the mask targets from the
-    :meth:`mask_targets <fiftyone.core.dataset.Dataset.mask_targets>` or
-    :meth:`default_mask_targets <fiftyone.core.dataset.Dataset.default_mask_targets>`
-    properties of your dataset will be used, if available

 .. _annotation-label-attributes: